 For many years, we didn’t operate this way, and I can tell you that the saving-ahead-of-time route is SO much less stressful…I really can’t recommend it enough!
 Even if you can only save $5 a week, that’s better than nothing.

-*ING (now Capital One 360) is a perfect place to stash your Christmas savings because the money is not readily available for withdrawal.
+An online savings account is a perfect place to stash your Christmas savings because the money is not readily available for withdrawal.
 To take it out, you have to request a transfer to your regular checking account, and that takes several days.
 This makes it much less tempting to pull the money out for something frivolous.

 2. Keep Your Eyes Open For Gifts

 The thing about looking for bargains at thrift stores or regular stores is that it’s sort of difficult to predict when they’ll be available (especially at thrift stores!).
 So, if you wait until December 15th, 2010 to start shopping, odds are good that you’ll have difficulty finding what you want, or you’ll have to pay more than you’d prefer to pay.